Rome 3-Day Itinerary

 Route at a glance

-A short Rome route based in one hotel, beginning with an arrival walk through the historic center, then moving through the Colosseum, Roman Forum, Pantheon, and Trastevere, before finishing with Vatican City highlights and a final stroll in Villa Borghese on departure day.
+A short Rome route, beginning with an arrival walk through the historic center, then moving through the Colosseum, Roman Forum, Pantheon, and Trastevere, before finishing with Vatican City highlights and a final stroll in Villa Borghese on departure day.

 • Centro StoricoDay 1